inveniosoftware/docs-invenio-rdm/docs/develop/howtos/override_components.md

   };
 ```

-Now, change the map add your new component:
+Now, change the map by adding your new component:

 ```javascript
 ...